Strategic Misalignment Has Symptoms Before It Has Consequences.

 Senior translation capacity.

-A focused strategic execution layer that helps leadership convert intent into direction, direction into work, and work into aligned momentum.
+A focused strategic execution layer that helps leadership convert strategic intent into direction, direction into work, and work into aligned momentum.

 Strategic leadership plus execution resources.